 Vote with your dollars!

 We can stop companies from selling products that fill our bodies with junk.
-We can stop the rise of disease.
-We can make a difference.

 My hope is that as more and more of us stop using the toxic products, we can collectively make a change.